Stewart Wilken: Crimes

 He killed his daughter, Wuane, who was born from his first marriage.
-He said that she was sexually abused by her step-dad so he wanted to send her soul to God.
+He said that she was sexually abused by her stepfather so he wanted to send her soul to God.
 He also killed Henry Bakers, the son of his second wife.
 He said during an interview with the police that he had sex with Henry's decomposing corpse.
 He also stated that he ate the nipples of one of his victims.